Chronic Abdominal Pain In Children

 - An abdominal ultrasound uses sound waves to show pictures of your child's abdomen on a monitor.
 X-rays may also be done.
 These are pictures of the organs inside your child's abdomen.
-Caregivers use these pictures to look for problems such as blocked intestines.
+Healthcare providers use these pictures to look for problems such as blocked intestines.